Greek Mythology: the Nymph, Thetis

 The reason for this was simple.
 It just so happened that there was also a prophecy concerning Thetis - one that stated that any son born to her would grow to be more powerful than his own father.
 Thanks to this prophecy, Zeus realized quickly that any child he bore with Thetis would grow to pose a significant threat to him - maybe even resulting in him suffering much the same fate as his own father, the Titan Cronus.
 So, in an uncharacteristic display of restraint for the infamously promiscuous deity, Zeus chose to restrain himself.

-This was not enough of a precaution for the ruler of Mount Olympus, However.
-He, instead, also made the decision to arrange for the nymph to be married off to a mortal man - on the assumption that a son who grew to be greater than a mere mortal still would not pose any real threat to a god.
+Restraint, alone, was not quite enough of a precaution for the ruler of Mount Olympus, however.
+In order to remove the possibility of any future temptation, Zeus also made the decision to arrange for Thetis to be married off to a mortal man.
+In this way, Zeus hoped to remove any possibility of a son who might grow to become a threat to the gods.
 The future husband chosen for her was Peleus, a Greek hero who was once the companion of Heracles (better known as Hercules).
 Peleus approached Thetis with his intention to marry her, but she refused him.
 It was another deity of the sea, Proteus, who revealed to Peleus how he could restrain the sea nymph, and overcome her ability to change her form.
 Approaching Thetis once more, Peleus held onto the sea nymph as she struggled against him.
 Thetis assumed a variety of forms as she tried to escape, but Peleus was able to maintain his grip on her.
 Finally, Thetis gave up her struggles - once more assuming her natural form, she relented and accepted the marriage arranged for her.

 Thetis was, naturally, unhappy with the idea of being forced to marry, though - and, even more so at the idea of being forced to marry a mortal man.
 But, Zeus tried to console her by promising to make her wedding ceremony one that would be remembered.
 The wedding of Thetis to the mortal Peleus was, therefore, a lavish affair attended by all of the gods of Mount Olympus.
 All but one, at least.
 Eris, the Goddess of Discord, was turned away, since it was feared that she would only try to ruin the ceremony if she were allowed to attend.
 In retaliation, played on the well-known vanity of the gods of Mount Olympus by fetching a golden apple from Hera's own orchard, and inscribing the single word, 'Kallistai' ('to the fairest').
 Eris, then, tossed this apple into the crowd of deities, knowing that there would be more than one eager to claim it as their own.
 She was right, of course - and, the results of this little trick lead directly to the story of the Judgement of Paris.